mmstewart/Server-Diagnostic-Application/README.md

 This application includes a splash screen (Feel free to add your logo or remove it completely) and a navigation drawer.

-For updates, click [here](https://github.com/mmstewart/Server-Diagnostic-Application/blob/master/README.md#update) or see the update link below.
+For updates, click [here](https://github.com/mmstewart/Server-Diagnostic-Application/blob/master/README.md#update) or see the update header below.

 ## Setup